 - Start the day off at the fascinating Otago Museum, which has much to explore for adults and children alike.
 Make a beeline for the impressive Tuhura Southern Community Trust Science Centre which features all manner of interactive activities and displays for kids of all ages including a thrilling double helix slide.
 After you’ve finished channelling your inner Newton or Einstein, follow the signs to the Discovery World Tropical Forest to frolic amongst 1000 beautiful live butterflies.
 For galactic enthusiasts the Perpetual Guardian Planetarium is a must do.
-Go on a journey through the stars or get close to flying dinosaurs in this 360° immersive dome theatre.
+Go on a journey through the stars or get close to prehistoric sea monsters in this 360° immersive dome theatre.

 - Grab some lunch at the museum café before heading back towards the central city.